Kolten Wong Player Props: Mariners vs. Athletics

 Kolten Wong At The Plate

-- In 22 games played this year, he has not hit a home run.
+- In 22 games played this season, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.